logicalclocks/hopsworks/docs/compute/jobs.md

         "properties": "", // New-line separated entry such as "spark.yarn.appMasterEnv.envvar=value\nspark.yarn.appMasterEnv.envvar1=value2"
         "spark.yarn.dist.pyFiles": "hdfs:///Projects/{PROJECT_NAME}/{DATASET_NAME}/{DEPENDENCY}", // Format is comma separated string
-        "spark.yarn.dist.files": "", // Comma-separated string of paths to additional application files "spark.yarn.dist.jars": "", // Format is comma separated string, use this to add jars to the job "spark.yarn.dist.archives": "", // Comma-separated string of paths to archives that should be added and extracted "appName":"{JOB_NAME}", // Name of the job
+        "spark.yarn.dist.files": "", // Comma-separated string of paths to additional application files "spark.yarn.dist.jars": "", // Comma-separated string of paths to additional jars that should be added to the classpath
+        "spark.yarn.dist.archives": "", // Comma-separated string of paths to archives that should be added and extracted "appName":"{JOB_NAME}", // Name of the job
         "defaultArgs": "", // A string containing the arguments for the app